 One of the biggest causes of a dull coat is poor nutrition.
 According to Bark Post, “Dogs who are eating low-quality commercial dog foods or homemade diets that aren’t properly balanced may not be getting the proper nutrients they need for a healthy and shiny coat.”

 In addition, make sure you also keep an eye on the labels on your pet food to ensure that it contains enough fatty acids.
-Quality dog foods should contain around 2.2% Omega-6 fatty acids and .3% Omega-3, as stated in a previous post by The Honest Kitchen.
+Quality dog foods should contain around 2.2% Omega-6 fatty acids and .3% Omega-3, as stated in this article about essential fatty acids.

 Yet another point to consider: what is in your pet’s food can make as much of a difference as what’s not.
 Some dogs are allergic to or have difficulty digesting dog food containing grain—especially the processed or genetically modified kind—and this often shows up as dry, itchy skin and a dull coat.
 Luckily, many dog foods these days are made grain free.
 Along with its whole grain offerings, The Honest Kitchen also has a grain free option for sensitive pets.

 Another important aspect to ensuring your pet’s coat is always in tip-top shape is proper grooming.
 There are two main aspects to grooming—brushing and bathing—and each must be performed correctly to have a positive impact on your dog’s coat.

 Bathing your dog is an important part of keeping him healthy and clean, but it is possible to overdo it.
 According to Renegade Health, “How often depends on your dog, the length of the coat, and how dirty he or she gets.
 Bathing once a month is a good general guideline—often enough to keep the coat clean, but not so often that you’re stripping it of essential oils.”